crossplane/crossplane/design/one-pager-stack-ui-metadata.md

 * Select Dropdown: Single, Multiple
 * Checkbox: Single, Group
 * Radio Button Group
+* Code Snippet

 Support for all of these UI types is not mandated or required.
 Other UI elements, not listed here, may also be offered.

 ## Stack Implementation

 The optional addition of a `ui-schema.yaml` file within the package tree will be used to drive the UI.

 The primary purpose of the `ui-schema.yaml` format is to allow for easy authoring of the definition of UI markup, validation, and errors for a more complete UI and UX.
 The `ui-schema.yaml` file will be parsed and validated as part of package validation and ultimately serialized as a `YAML` annotation on the respective CRD at install time.

 A root `ui-schema.yaml` file may be used to set global UI metadata.
 This may be useful for describing required fields that appear across resources and versions.
 Resource specific UI metadata should take priority over global UI metadata.

 ### Example addition of `ui-schema.yaml` in a package tree